✦ ✦

 8.2 Maintain Open Communication

-• Respond to academy communication within 24–48 hours
+• Respond to Academy communication within 24 to 48 hours

-• Notify staff of issues affecting attendance or performance
+• Notify staff of any issues that may affect attendance or academic performance

 • Adhere to technology and behavior expectations